spe301/dsc-phase-4-project/README.md

 Covid tweet predictions
 <img src="images/Covid.png/">

+## Final Evaluation

+Finally, I tested my model on the testing dataset and the results were somewhat disappointing, however the model was definatley better than random guessing.

 ## Future works

 With more time to work on this project I would use my model to label tweets my their sentiment and use that feature alongside other features to create a polarity predictor!